akshatsood2026/Ryus-Conquest/README.md

 ![Thumbnail](images/devpost-thumbnail.png)

 ## Inspiration

-Once upon a time, a village is invaded by an army of malevolent robots.
-Upon leaving, they took away the most valuable things in the world, games.
-While the inhabitants of the village were filled with sadness, a brave warrior named Ryu has decided to step up and go on a quest to bring back the games.
-To do that, he need to beat the robots in four famous games on planet Xamos, Opus, Icrozar and Duex, respectively.
+Once upon a time, a village is invaded by an extraterrestrial robot, Galatron.
+Upon leaving, he took away the most valuable things in the village, board games.
+While the inhabitants of the village are filled with sadness, a brave warrior named Ryu has decided to step up and go on a quest to bring back the games.
+To do that, he needs to beat Galatron in four famous board games on planet Xamos, Opus, Icrozar and Duex respectively.
 Let’s see if he can beat the robots!

 ## What it does

-Web Application drive you through retro games one by one in order of increasing difficulties.
+Our protagonist Ryu has to go to the planets Opus, Duex, Xamos, and Icrozar to beat Galatron in Tic-Tac-Toe, Breakout, Connect 4, and Chess respectively in order to retrieve the stolen board games.

 ## How we built it

-Application has been designed using elementary tools of Web Development like HTML,CSS and JavaScript to design the Frontend.
+The application has been designed using elementary tools of Web Development like HTML,CSS and JavaScript to design the Frontend.
 All the games have been developed using JavaScript and jQuery.
-It has been document on GitHub and hosted using GitHub Pages

 ## Challenges we ran into

-At first we were focused on putting all games on the same page but due to some issues we had to redirect them.
+At first, we thought of having a single webpage that showed and hid the games we chose to play.
+This proved to be problematic due to numerous problems like overlapping variables.

 ## Accomplishments that we're proud of

-We were successful in developing a Web Application and feel proud in bringing our thoughts to reality.
-It was a golden opportunity to network with people from different time zones coming together to develop a project.
+We were successful in developing a Web Application and proud of bring our thoughts to reality.

 ## What we learned

-We got a lot of exposure in Game Development using JavaScript.
-Also we documented our project on GitHub ensuring best practices are followed.
+We got lot of exposure in Game Development using JavaScript

 ## Screenshots